This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 Pros

-• Soft tips are gentle on sensitive gums and work well for scooping purees
+• Soft, rounded tips are gentle on teething gums and small enough for infant mouths.

 Cons

-• Spoons stain permanently from orange purees like carrots and squash
+• Spoon tips may stain permanently with orange purees like carrots.

 Check Latest Price